How to set up DNS on any Android phone (step by step)

 3. Open the Wi-Fi settings.

-4. Tap on the gear icon next to the Wi-Fi network your phone's connected to, or long-press (press and hold) on the Wi-Fi network and then tap on Modify or Modify Network.
+4. Tap on the gear icon next to the Wi-Fi network your phone's connected to, or press and hold the Wi-Fi network and then tap on Modify or Modify Network.

 5. Tap on Advanced or Advanced options.